wall121sa1/intel-quartz/watcher/watcher_readme.md

 Both services share the same data and vault volumes; adjust the `deploy.resources.limits` fields to tune memory per container.

+### Translation Service (LibreTranslate)

+The watcher now calls a dedicated LibreTranslate instance for language translation instead of loading translation models inside the Flask process.
+Run LibreTranslate alongside the watcher services (for example, `docker run -p 4000:5000 libretranslate/libretranslate`) and expose it at `http://localhost:4000`.
+Because the service is isolated in the compose network, no API key is required.
+If you need a different endpoint, set `LIBRETRANSLATE_URL` in the watcher environment.

 🚀 Key Features

 Smart Ingestion: